FSYFSYFSY/CMPT353_Project/README.md

 **Command used**

-The data in the Data folder is already processed but not yet cleaned, the command used for processing is python3 data_process.py file_name label_name(The motion category for the data).
+The data in the original_data folder is already processed but not yet cleaned, the command used for processing is python3 data_process.py file_name label_name(The motion category for the data).
 The rest of code is in the program.ipynb, and no more commands are used.

 Data clean doesn't implement in default, it has been commented.